 Why is this line called Pampered pH?
-Because hydrosols have a naturally acidic pH just like the surface of your skin and there is a beautiful synergy that happens when they come together.
-Elisha has used hydrosols for over 15 years in her practice and believes they are the missing link to supple, dewy and ageless skin.
+Because hydrosols have a naturally acidic pH just like the surface of your skin and there is a beautiful synergy i.e. Pampering that happens when these waters come in contact with your skin.
+Elisha has used hydrosols for over 15 years in her practice and knows their power.
+She believes them to be the missing link to supple, dewy and ageless skin.

 Hydrosols have very subtle powers unlike their sibling, the essential oil.
 Where the latter is complex, concentrated and volatile and you cannot directly ingest or apply them topically, hydrosols are different.
-They are beautifying when used topically and extremely healing when *compressed and taken internally to treat conditions like rheumatoid arthritis, endometriosis, digestive disorders, fevers, hormonal imbalances and muscle spasms.
+They are quiet in their approach. they beautify the skin the more you use them and for many are extremely healing when *compressed and taken internally to treat conditions like rheumatoid arthritis, endometriosis, digestive disorders, fevers, hormonal imbalances and muscle spasms.

 Rosa Damascena / Bulgarian Rose: Rose is just divine and benefits practically anyone.
 Most people that don’t like rose base their decision from experiencing a cloying and artificial fragrance but the real thing… oh my my!
 Rosewater retains moisture to the skin and enlivens dry, lackluster and mature skin.
 It is cooling and very mildly astringent and helps treat anyone that suffers from environmental or chemical sensitivities.
 It is said that rose exhibits the highest vibration of any essential oil.
 There is an affinity with the heart and it does promote balance and aid in emotional processing.
 You can also cook with rose like they do in the Iranian culture.
 Try a dessert or ice cream in a Persian cafe or add a little rosewater to water and sip all day.